Sunday, June 4, 2017 at 3pm

 Dan Visconti, composer

-Visconti’s musical compositions are rooted in the improvisational energy and maverick spirit of rock, folk music, and other vernacular performance traditions—elements that tend to collide in unexpected ways with Visconti’s classical training, resulting in a growing body of work the Plain Dealer describes as “both mature and youthful, bristling with exhilarating musical ideas and a powerfully crafted lyricism.”
+Visconti’s musical compositions are rooted in the improvisational energy and maverick spirit of rock, folk music, and other vernacular performance traditions – elements that tend to collide in unexpected ways with Visconti’s classical training, resulting in a growing body of works the Plain Dealer describes as “both mature and youthful, bristling with exhilarating musical ideas and a powerfully crafted lyricism.”

-Commission credits include works written for the Kronos Quartet, Branford Marsalis, eighth blackbird, Opera Philadelphia, the JACK Quartet, Alarm Will Sound, Da Capo Chamber Players, Scharoun Ensemble of the Berlin Philharmonic, Silk Road Project percussionist Shane Shanahan, guitarist Jason Vieaux, soprano Lucy Shelton, and many others.
-His music has been performed at venues including Carnegie Hall, Alice Tully Hall, the Kennedy Center for the Performing Arts, Los Angeles’s Disney Hall, London’s Barbican Theatre, and Sydney Opera House.
-He has also held composer residencies including those with the California Symphony, Arkansas Symphony, and Metropolitan Opera.
+Commission credits include works written for the Kronos Quartet, eighth blackbird, Opera Philadelphia, Beth Morrison Projects, the Jack Quartet, Alarm Will Sound, Da Capo Chamber Players, percussionist Shane Shanahan, Scharoun Ensemble of the Berlin Philharmonic, guitarist Jason Vieaux of Yo-Yo Ma’s Silk Road Project, soprano Lucy Shelton, and many others.
+His music has been performed at venues including Carnegie Hall, Alice Tully Hall, the Kennedy Center for the Performing Arts, Los Angeles’s Disney Hall, London Barbican Theatre and Sydney Opera House.
+He has also held composer residencies including those with the California Symphony, Arkansas Symphony and Metropolitan Opera.

-Visconti’s music has been recognized with the Rome Prize, Berlin Prize, and awards from the Koussevitzky Foundation at the Library of Congress, Fromm Foundation, Naumburg Foundation, and the American Academy of Arts and Letters.
+Visconti’s music has been recognized with the prestigious American Rome Prize, Berlin Prize, and awards from the Koussevitzky Foundation at the Library of Congress, Fromm Foundation.
+Naumburg Foundation and the American Academy of Arts and Letters.
 He is a contributing writer for the Huffington Post and has recently had speaking engagements at the Clinton School for Public Service, the National Archive, and the Rock and Roll Hall of Fame.

 His website can be found at www.danvisconti.com.